codyromano/genetic-algorithm-wedding/README.md

-# Genetic Wedding
+# Genetic Algorithm Wedding
-Optimize your wedding seating arrangement — and decide whom to invite — using a genetic algorithm.
+Optimize the seating arrangement for a wedding (or other large party) — and decide whom to invite — using a genetic algorithm.
 ![](https://media.giphy.com/media/l0IynVv35qWZH5jOM/giphy.gif)

 # Try it